Regulations - Arts

 Admission

-1 In order to be admitted to this programme, a student needs to have:
+1 In order to be admitted to this degree, a student must have:

 a (i) completed the requirements for a Bachelors degree from this University with a Grade Point Average of 3.5 or higher in 60 points above Stage II, or the equivalent as approved by Senate or its representative